Books on College and Careers for College Awareness Week

 If all of those guides seem too worthy, there’s always The Worst-Case Scenario Survival Handbook: College, which will give students a giggle at the less academic side of education.
 Parents should probably avoid this as it will shatter any misty-eyed notions about college days.
 Advice runs from how to stay up all night to how to sleep unnoticed in class and pass a test you haven’t studied for.
 It’s an American book, so parents on this side of the pond can fondly hope that nothing like that happens here….
 Perish the thought!

 Whether your teenagers or students face straight As or fear dire straits, it’s never too early to reflect on their future choices.
 Being there to share your experience, and some of these resources, will help to make those choices less intimidating and more enjoyable for them – and you.

-Catherine Ann Cullen is the author of two children’s books and two poetry collections.
-Her third collection, The Other Now, is due from Dedalus Press in October 2016.
-She has an M.Phil in Creative Writing from TCD and is researching a PhD at Middlesex University.
-She works with the Trinity Access Programmes on College Awareness Week and the Bookmarks project, and is on the Writers in Schools scheme run by Poetry Ireland.
+Catherine Ann Cullen is the author of three children’s books and three poetry collections.
+She has an M.Phil in Creative Writing from TCD and a PhD from Middlesex University.
+She has worked with the Trinity Access Programmes on College Awareness Week and the Bookmarks project.

 Aiming Higher: A Guide for Parents and Guardians by Patrice Twomey (University of Limerick, 2105).
 Online at http://www3.ul.ie/careers/aiminghigher/ No ISBN, free, funded by the HEA